What is Shamanic Healing

 Practitioner clears energetic debris out of the chakras.

 According to the teachings of many major religions, people were created last, after the animals, plants and the earth, and so are superior and justified in dominating and controlling every living thing, including the environment.
 Everything is hierarchical, they explain, with people dominating animals, men dominating women, etc. Many who belong to these religions do not even believe that animals have souls, let alone anything else in the world besides humans.

-The shamanic view of the world is that, since people were created last, then we must respect, honor and learn from our elders—the animals, plants and the earth itself.
+The shamanic view of the world is that, since people were created last, then we are the most ignorant and must respect, honor and learn from our elders—the animals, plants and the earth itself.
 All other living things are our brothers and sisters (“all our relations”) and all are equal; all have their own intelligence and wisdom, and lessons to teach us humans.
 Not only animals but even stones, trees, mountains and rivers have their own spirit to be respected and learned from.
 It is imperative to live in harmony with all living things.

 Andrews, Ted, Animal Speak (St. Paul: Llewellyn, 1993)